HRZZ-AIGEN/dynamad/README.md

 * `id1` - column name for e1 samples
 * `id2` - column name for e2 samples

-## II) Calibration function
+## II) Locate existing interacting pairs
-The calibration function is used to retrieve the calibration set of experimentally measured interactions in the traning set for sample x, based on the prelocated conformity regions.
+The interacting_pairs function is used to retrieve the calibration set of experimentally measured interactions in the traning set for sample x, based on the prelocated conformity regions.
 It takes these arguments:
 * `pairs` - interacting pairs for a given dataset, usually compounds and targets (pandas dataframe)
 * `c_conf` - conformity region for e1
 * `t_conf` - conformity region for e2